Sequence Analysis Association

 Zoom link: https://unige.zoom.us/j/96355670430

-Description: The workshop features two work-in-progress applications of sequence analysis in health.
-We discuss open questions after each presentation, with a focus on choosing dissimilarity measures.
+Description: The workshop features two work-in-progress applications of sequence analysis.
+We discuss open questions after each presentation.

 Speakers: